 - Old-world charm: Colorful buildings, vine-covered balconies, lantern-lit courtyards

-- Grecotel management: You get authentic traditional setting with professional hospitality group service (same company as Corfu Imperial)
+- Grecotel management: You get authentic traditional setting with professional hospitality group service

 - Convenient location: Just 10km from airport, easy for international guests